Skip to main content

 Complaints Handling Process & Requirements

-As a Payrix Partner servicing Merchants in Canada, you are the first point of contact for your Merchants should they have any issues or complaints regarding the billing integration services we provide.
+As a Payrix Pro Partner servicing Merchants in Canada, you are the first point of contact for your Merchants should they have any issues or complaints regarding the billing integration services we provide.
 As such, you are required to establish a complaint intake and handling process.

-1. Set up your Online Complaint Intake Form.
+1. Set up your online complaint intake form.

 3. Understand how to identify a Code-related complaint.

-Step 1: Set up your Online Complaint Intake Form
+Set Up Your Online Complaint Intake Form

-As a minimum, the complaint intake form must include the following information:
+At a minimum, the complaint intake form must include the following information:

-• Name of submitter.
+• Name of submitter

-• The business name.
+• The business name

-• Contact Info (phone number & email).
+• Contact information (phone number and email)

-Step 2: Establish Internal Complaint Handling Process
+Establish an Internal Complaint Handling Process

 What is a Complaint?

-A complaint is any expression of dissatisfaction with a product, service, policy, or an employee related to the Platform (except those made by cardholders who are also employees of your company).
+A complaint is any expression of dissatisfaction with a product, service, policy, or an employee related to the platform (except those made by cardholders who are also employees of your company).

 What is a Code-Related Complaint?

-• Code-Related Complaints – Refer to issues or conduct identified with the platform that Merchant believes is contrary to the Code.
+• Code-Related Complaints: Refer to issues or conduct identified with the platform that Merchant believes is contrary to the Code.

-Step 4: Submit Code-Related Complaints to Payrix
+Submit Code-Related Complaints to Worldpay for Platforms

 Thank you for contacting us.

-Payrix Complaint Handling for Merchants
+Worldpay for Platforms Complaint Handling for Merchants

-As a Canadian Merchant you must be provided with access to a clear dispute-resolution process for resolving complaints related to the Code of Conduct for the Credit and Debit Card Industry in Canada.
+As a Canadian Merchant, you must be provided with access to a clear dispute-resolution process for resolving complaints related to the Code of Conduct for the Credit and Debit Card Industry in Canada.

 Information Required for Submission

-• A summary of your concerns
+• A summary of your concerns.

 • The date of the incident or on which the matter began.

-• Copies of any supporting documentation (i.e., agreements, statements, correspondence).
+• Copies of any supporting documentation.

 Submission Response